 (314) 622-3287

-Straub’s is closing and their last day will be Sep 25th.
+Straub’s in the Central West End is closing and their last day will be Sep 25th.
 Starting tomorrow, 9/9/26, store hours will be changing to 10am-8pm.
 They are having a closing sale that includes 20% off beer, wine, liquor, and tobacco until they run out of inventory.
 Please stop by to shop at Straub’s as they have been a great neighbor to our organization for the last 78 years.
 Alderman Browning reports that all current employees will be relocated, and no employee is losing their job.

 NEW AND ON-GOING BUSINESS